Are You Too Old To Be A Dad? How Old Is Too Old?

 But that is not the only cause of a backache.
 Wearing the baby, lifting the 5 kg car seat with a 10 kg kid in it takes its toll over time.
 Forgot to mention: there is no getting out of playing a horse.

 3. People are going to assume that he is your grandkid

 People are idiots, and they are also judgemental.
 In fact, the extent to which a few people can comprehend things could be measured with a foot ruler.

 As a consequence, you are going to be treated as a granddad instead of the dad, and your wife- your daughter.
 Ignore the idiots.
 There is a trick to filter this kind of negativity around you.
 When you hold the baby, have a conversation with her.
 She would respond with her "goo-goo-ga-gaas," but that would release endorphins in your brain enough to shield you from the negativity around you.

 - Get fit.
 Dad bod is an excuse.
 There is no excuse for being unfit.
 If you want to be a good father and do all the things you would have done had you been younger, get back in shape.

-- Freeze your sperms if you are not yet one.
-If you are getting older and have not yet found the right person with whom you want to raise a child, freeze your sperms.
-They could come handy if you have a difficulty later on in life.
+- Freeze your sperm if you are not yet one.
+If you are getting older and have not yet found the right person with whom you want to raise a child, freeze your sperm.
+They could come handy if you have difficulty later on in life.

 - Ignore the idiots.
 This holds true for any situation.
 They are not a stakeholder in your life.
 Ergo, what they say does not matter!